ak0586/examloom-daily-automation/README.md

 1. Place an MP3 file in the `assets/music/` directory.
 2. The system will automatically detect the first `.mp3` file found and loop it as background music.
     - Effect: The audio loops infinitely to match the video duration.
+    - **Attribution**: The system automatically appends the required Creative Commons license to the video description.
     - Note: If no file is found, the video will be created without background music.

 ### 3. YouTube Authentication (Local Run)